OFFICIAL DODGEBALL RULES

 The Official Dodgeball Rules listed below have been constantly refined over the past 10 years to produce a style of dodgeball that is fast-paced, exciting, and fun.
 Feel free to use these dodgeball rules in your dodgeball activities.
 The Dodgeball Rules have a Creative Commons license, thus, please attribute the work properly.
 For the purpose of simplifying the language of the rules, all players, both male and female, will be represented with masculine pronouns.

-- Dead ball: A ball that hits an object/surface/teammate before the player, or a ball declared as a dead ball by the referee.
+• Dead ball: A ball that hits an object, surface, or teammate before the player, or a ball declared as a dead ball by the referee.

-- Match: A match is a series of games played against a team.
-During the regular season, these matches are split up into 2 sets per night.
+• Match: A match is a series of games played against a team.

-- Trap : When a player makes a catch using another surface/object (ground/wall/teammate) (See “Catch” #6)
+• Trap : When a player makes a catch using another surface or object (ground, wall, teammate) (see Catch #6).

-- Out: Ineligible to play in the game as a result of being hit, caught, or touching/going past the court’s boundaries.
+• Out: Being ineligible to play in the game as a result of being hit, caught, or being out of bounds.

-- Full Control: A player is in full control of a ball if he/she is able to release the ball in an obvious and deliberate action.
+• Full Control: A player is in full control of a ball if he is able to release the ball in an obvious and deliberate action.

 1. Maximum of 6 players and a minimum of 2 females (one of which must be from the team’s roster) on each team at the start of the game.

-2. 6 standard VDL-approved balls are placed on the center line in two groups of three.
-Each group of three is placed at opposite ends of the center line, in front of the referees.
+2. 6 standard IDA-approved balls (8.25” foam balls) are placed on the centerline in two groups of 3.
+Each group of 3 is placed at opposite ends of the centerline, in front of the referees.